btcpayserver/btcpayserver-doc/docs/Theme.md

 With this approach you provide a CSS file containing the variable definitions ([CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)) to adjust colors, fonts, etc.

-You should copy one of our [preexisting themes](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer/wwwroot/main/themes/) and change the variables to fit your needs.
+You should copy one of our [predefined themes](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer/wwwroot/main/themes/) and change the variables to fit your needs.
 To test and play around with the adjustments, you can also use the developer tools of the browser:
 Inspect the `<html>` element and modify the variables in the `:root` section of the styles inspector: